 Why Choosing Brighter Day Law

 Divorce is a decision that can change your family dynamics.
 With an attorney by your side that will provide you with the necessary support to navigate through these difficult times, you might have an easier time.
-Brighter Day Law attorneys are not only familiar with Colorado family law and procedures but also have skills that will help you both inside and outside the courtroom.
+Brighter Day Law attorneys are not only familiar with Colorado family law and procedures but also have skills that will help you both inside and outside family court.
+Our family law attorneys have the legal knowledge and experience to handle your cases including child custody, child support, divorce, and military divorce.

-Our Colorado Springs divorce attorneys are tough negotiators and fierce litigators.
-At Brighter Day Law you’ll have the opportunity to get attorneys that have a long history of success and that have demonstrated incredible skills when dealing with divorces.
+Our Colorado Springs divorce attorneys are tough negotiators and fierce litigators that will give you the legal advice and representation you need.
+At Brighter Day Law you’ll have the opportunity to get attorneys that have a long history of success and that have demonstrated incredible skills when dealing with divorces in El Paso County.